LucidtechAI/las-docs/reference/restapi/README.md

 ### 2021-05-19

 - Added loginUrls, defaultLoginUrl to /appClients
-- Added loginUrl to POST /users request body
-- Link to login button in invitation email now sends you to the app corresponding to the defaultLoginUrl in /appClients or loginUrl parameter in the POST /users request body
+- Link to login button in invitation email now sends you to the app corresponding to the defaultLoginUrl in /appClients

 ### 2021-05-12